MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

     1. In the **Add data source** dialog, enter a name for your data source, and then select the source and receiver type.

         Before selecting a source, select **View sample of expected log file** and compare your log with the expected format.
-If your log fil format doesn't match this sample, add your data source as **Other**.
+If your log file format doesn't match this sample, add your data source as **Other**.

         To work with a network appliance that isn't listed, select **Other > Customer log format** or **Other (manual only)**.
 For more information, see [Working with the custom log parser](custom-log-parser.md).